 - Consider the type of signals to be routed, e.g., different signal frequencies

 - Consider the signal rise and fall

 - Sufficient return for the signal loop

 Likely signal delay caused by permittivity – Possible cross-connection and overlap

 A circuit that has more than two layers is known as a multilayer PCB.
-Therefore this is to imply that the minimum number of PCB layers that should be present for a multilayer PCB is three.
-Laminating the materials together is not easy but is necessary for multilayer pool.
+Therefore ，this implies that the minimum number of PCB layers present for a multilayer PCB is three.
+Laminating the materials together is not easy but is necessary for a multilayer pool.

 A multilayer pool should have no air that is trapped in between.
 In the manufacture of the multilayer pool, the Eagle PCB design software is necessary.

 The process is complicated and, as usual, starts with the preparation of a schematic diagram.
 The schematic is then edited by the use of the editor menu that is on the Eagle software.

 You may wonder why most PCB layers are even.
 It is important to note that it is more cost-effective to prepare even layers than odd ones.
 This is, therefore, the contributing reason for the layers being even.